SILO 6.3 (DRAFT)Year 6, Term 3: RoboticsFocus: Robotics Scope

 video (5:17).

-The following video (8:30) is quite advanced so you will need to pause and review certain sections many times.
+The following video (8:30) includes extensive technical advice about browsers and firmware so feel free to skip ahead to focus on the pedagogical points about connectivity.
 In the end you will be able to measure and graph temperature in real time.

 This video (5:13) featuring students from Drummond Memorial School shows how electric motors can be used as generators to measure airflow when connected to a micro:bit.